Family Child Care Homes

 A downloadable letter template is available to inform parents/guardians and employees of planned sampling activities.
 It is also available to download in Spanish.

-Sampling for lead is as simple as filling up bottles in order of the sampling locations you selected in your sampling plan, and shipping the bottles back to the laboratory.
-You will receive a lead sampling test kit with instructions within three weeks after filling out the online sampling plan tool.
-The kit will include everything you need to sample lead: 250 mL sampling bottles in a plastic bag, sample labels, laboratory chain of custody form, sampling instructions and return shipping label.
+Sampling for lead is as simple as filling bottles in order of the sampling locations you selected in your sampling plan and shipping the bottles back to the laboratory.
+You will receive a lead sampling test kit with instructions within three weeks after completing the online sampling plan tool.
+The kit will include everything you need to sample lead: 250 mL sampling bottles in a plastic bag, sample labels, laboratory chain of custody form, sampling instructions, and return shipping label.
 No special equipment is required.

-You want to take samples of water sitting in the pipes overnight at each faucet.
-To do that, you need to make sure the water has not recently been moving around in your home's pipes.
+You want to take water samples sitting in the pipes overnight at each faucet.
+To do that, you must ensure the water has not recently been moving around in your home's pipes.
 For that reason, please sample on a day and time when the water anywhere in your house has not been used for 8-18 hours.
 It should not be after a vacation or a time when the water has been sitting for longer than 18 hours.
-It should be on a day when normal child care activities happened the day before.
+It should be on a day when normal childcare activities happened the day before.
 Sampling on a Tuesday, Wednesday, Thursday, Friday, or Saturday early in the morning before anyone uses the water is the best time.